brommelaere/brommelaere.github.io/_pages/consulting.md

 **Price Fixing & Class Action Analysis**
 -   Assessed the economic implications of documentary evidence and econometrically estimated overcharges resulting from alleged price fixing in Canadian and U.S. class action cases.
+-   Conducted economic analysis of alleged bid-rigging behavior, including estimation of damages, evaluation of competitive harm, and assessment of potential remedies.

-**Merger & Market Definition Studies**
+**Merger Studies**
-- Evaluated relevant geographic markets using statistical tests of price series for proposed mergers reviewed by the Competition Bureau in consumer product industries.
+- Evaluated relevant geographic and product markets for proposed mergers reviewed by the Competition Bureau in consumer product, energy, and retail industries.
-- Analyzed competitive effects and consumer welfare loss for a merger in the oil and gas industry.
+- Analyzed competitive effects and consumer welfare loss for mergers in the oil and gas industry.
 - Estimated cross-price elasticities between brands and simulated merger impacts in consumer product markets.
 - Provided econometric analysis of price impacts from local retail store consolidation and determined optimal divestment strategies to remedy competition concerns in several retail mergers.